Ariana Grande Joins ‘The Voice’ Season 21 as Coach, Replacing Nick Jonas

 Grande in late December released “Excuse Me, I Love You” on Netflix, a behind-the-scenes look at her Sweetener World Tour, which featured hits such as “God Is a Woman,” “7 Rings,” and “No Tears Left to Cry.”
 In October, Grande released her sixth studio album, “Positions,” which Variety music critic Chris Willman called “an album that is simultaneously her most down-tempo and her most upbeat.”

-“The Voice” is produced by MGM Television, Talpa Media USA Inc. and Warner Horizon Unscripted Television.
-John de Mol, who created the series, serves as executive producer alongside Mark Burnett, Audrey Morrissey, Amanda Zucker and Kyra Thompson.
+“The Voice” is produced by MGM Television and Warner Horizon Unscripted Television in association with Warner Horizon, and ITV Studios The Voice USA, Inc. John de Mol, who created the series, serves as executive producer alongside Mark Burnett, Audrey Morrissey, Amanda Zucker and Kyra Thompson.

 The unscripted competition series hit its 10-year anniversary on the air with its 20th season, taking precautions to make the show COVID-safe, with contestants participating in early auditions not via roadshow but via Zoom and through taped submissions.
 The production limits the number of people on set, with no studio audience, and contestants’ families cheering them on virtually and not backstage.